Leucadendron strobilinum

 Distribution & Ecology

 This plant is slow growing, slow maturing, and usually occurs on south-facing rocky slopes, where the soil is damp and fires infrequent.
 It is Endemic (restricted to a particular geographic location) in the Western Cape of South Africa.
+The plant supplies food for pollinators.
 It is most common in the altitude range: 500-1 100m, in forests and fynbos (a belt of natural shrubland or heathland in the winter rainfall area within the distinctive vegetation of the Western Cape).
-Fire usually kills the plant, but the cone-stored seeds may remain viable – one survival strategy of a Pyrophyte (plant which has adapted to tolerate fire).
+Fire usually kills the plant, but the cone-stored seeds may remain viable – a survival strategy of a Pyrophyte (plant which has adapted to tolerate fire).
 These plants also survive hot, dry summers in poor soils.
+Shiny leaves help reduce water loss.

 Ethnobotany